 Who are the GACHI staff members?

-The GACHI staff members are a team of hard–working, specially trained professionals dedicated to helping Georgians who are deaf, hard of hearing, late deafened or deaf-blind as well as speech issues by improve their quality of life.
+The Georgia Council for the Hearing Impaired, Inc. (GACHI) staff members are a team of hard–working, specially trained professionals dedicated to helping Georgians who are deaf, hard of hearing, late deafened or deaf-blind as well as speech issues by improve their quality of life.
 Staff members have extensive knowledge hearing loss and communication issues.
 GACHI also has a board of directors to help guide our organization.

 How can I learn more?